 GreenHill Center for North Carolina Art presents One Love Response, the first in a series of SHIFT HAPPENS installations by NC artist Heather Gordon.
-The work was inspired by the “One Love” street mural created by Phillip Marsh after the tragic death of George Floyd and resulting public protests.
-Gordon reflected: “The street art has such a bold and hopeful presence on the city block.
+The work was inspired by the "One Love" street mural created by Phillip Marsh after the tragic death of George Floyd and resulting public protests.
+Gordon reflected: "The street art has such a bold and hopeful presence on the city block.
 My experience was that the work was reaching for a handshake.
-I felt it invited me to participate and to respond.”
-Gordon’s geometric “word map” outlines an origami folding pattern for the letters O-N-E-L-O-V-E.
+I felt it invited me to participate and to respond."
+Gordon's geometric "world map" outlines an origami folding pattern for the letters O-N-E-L-O-V-E.

 SHIFT HAPPENS is made possible thanks to the generous sponsorship of Jane and Richard Levy and Founding Members of the Women’s Gateway Circle at GreenHill.